Annual General Meeting

 The Communications Director will be in charge of The UKSSC’s online communication channels (newsletter, website, social media platforms).
 Additionally, the Communications Director is expected to support the ExCo in publicity materials of all projects and activities undertaken by The UKSSC.
 To fulfil these duties, candidates seeking to run for Communications Director must have the necessary IT skills required to operate the relevant online communication media.
 During the elections, Candidates are expected to share their technical abilities and experience in the area.

-This is a new role introduced by The UKSSC ExCo for AY20/21.
 The Technology Director must possess strong Information and Communication Technology (ICT) skills, so as to facilitate The UKSSC’s everyday operations and virtual flagship events.
 The Technology Director will be required to research on, and recommend virtual platforms based on the needs of The UKSSC.
 The Technology Director is also in charge of updating and maintaining The UKSSC’s website user interface design.
 The Technology Director is also expected to work closely with the General Secretary when updating the UKSSC’s website.
 During the elections, Candidates are expected to share their technical abilities and experience in the area.